-It’s the levels of active B12 we really need to be concerned with if we are worried about thyroid issues, fatigue or any other symptoms associated with a B12 deficiency.
+It’s the levels of active B12 you really need to be concerned with if you are worried about thyroid issues, fatigue or any other symptoms associated with a vitamin B12 deficiency.

 The Problem With Testing Total B12 Levels

 The most widely used B12 test on the NHS is one that checks total levels of B12, including the inactive form of it.

-This means that your B12 levels might show as normal following one of these blood tests, but that in reality you could have low levels of active B12 - the version the body can actually use.
+This means that your B12 levels might show as normal following one of these blood tests, but in reality you could have low levels of active B12 – the version the body can actually use.

-In other words, this sort of testing could fail to diagnose a deficiency accurately.
+In other words, this sort of testing could fail to diagnose a vitamin B12 deficiency accurately.

 Why Test Your B12 Levels?

 The two main reasons to check your Vitamin B12 levels are:

 - You’re concerned about a thyroid disorder

 - You are experiencing unexplained fatigue

 However, while many people are familiar with B12 testing, many aren’t familiar with or are not aware of active B12 testing and how it provides are more accurate picture of B12 within the body.

 What Are The Symptoms Of Vitamin B12 Deficiency?